 Learn about the top ranked colleges and universities for Journalism majors.
 Some of the factors included in the ranking methodology include education quality, average earnings of graduates, accreditation, and more.

 The best school in the United States for Journalism is Emerson College.
-Graduates of the journalism program state that they receive average early career income of journalism and mid-career income of $64,784.
+Soon after graduation, journalism students generally make about $41,745 in their early careers.
 Boston, Massachusetts is an appropriate surrounding for young people who appreciate the fast moving city life.

 Graduates from the communication & media studies at Emerson College earn top salaries compared to their peers.
 The average scholarship amount granted to first years is $18,078 with 59.0% of first years obtaining an award.
 Study hard for the SAT; the typical score of applicants to Emerson is 1,205.
 Videos from Emerson could be a good way to explore college.

 Any student pursuing a degree in Journalism has to check out The University of Texas at Austin.
 Students who graduate from the journalism program make about $41,176 in the first five years of working and $70,418 after their first five years of working.
 The University of Texas at Austin is among the largest schools in Texas.

 Every additional year of college causes students to take on more debt, so UT Austin's impressive 52.0% graduation rate is definitely a plus.
 Interested in health & physical education?
 You need to put The University of Texas at Austin are full-time and get normal office hours, so they tend to be more accessible to students.
 Ever wish you had a simple way to see how a school is performing across all areas?
 Now you do.
 Check out The University of Texas at Austin's scorecard.